 Please submit copies of your latest transcript or your semester result slips while we await the originals from your University.

 The original / certified true copy of the transcript for candidates with qualifications other than those from NUS are to reach the Department Office by the application closing date.
 This must be sent DIRECTLY from the issuing University to NUS, enclosed in an official SEALED envelope with its flap bearing the security seal of the University and the signature of the Registrar or representative.
 Applications will not be considered if the documents are not received.

 Yes, you can.
 Please indicate your order of preference.
 There is no limit to the number of applications you may apply to.
 An application number will be assigned to you when you create a new online application.
 If you are successful in more than one application, you can choose only one programme to register with.

 We regret to inform that we are unable to accept late submissions.
-You should courier the application before the closing date with the current materials you may have.

 For MEng/EngD/PhD, deferment of admission is not encouraged.
 You are advised to apply only when you are ready.
 Should an unforeseen situation arise that requires you to defer your admission, you may forward your request, with reasons, to the Department for their consideration.

 Please refer to http://www.nus.edu.sg/registrar/events/registration/information-for-international-students.html for information on Student Pass matters, Accommodation and Pre-Departure Information and Orientation Briefing.
 More information will also be provided to you in our offer email.